Matching interventions and people

 - being able to gather evidence and information through questions and nuances

 - ability to end the phone or online communication appropriately.

 - Consider all the pros and cons and combinations of alternatives.

 - Be flexible – remember a combination of formats can be used, and everyone can change their mind at any point.
 Use processes, procedures and forms to support your intervention, not to drive it.
 Shape your intervention within the legislative context in-line with the individual’s circumstances.

 - Be confident about your own ability to manage technology.

 - Work efficiently, but balance this against the needs of the people you support.

-- Prepare – many remote interactions can be made more productive by a preliminary phone call to discuss the purpose, tips and techniques.
+- Prepare – many virtual interactions can be made more productive by a preliminary phone call to discuss the purpose, tips and techniques.

 - Have a back-up plan – such as for a phone call – if technology fails.